dvdthr5/Ethics-In-Technology-and-AI-Review/README.md

 ### Social Epistemology
 ### Testimony
 ### Epistemic Bubbles

+People who only hear things that they already believe in which cause them to go even deeper into that hole and possibly believe that there is no way people could think anything else.
+This can be a personal choice or just because of algorithms.

 ### Echo Chambers

+When the other viewpoint is heard but actively discredited.

 ### Political Polarization

 ### The Public Sphere / Digital Public Sphere

 ---